About grade boundaries

 Students are given a single overall grade for a subject, which is based on a single overall subject mark and the subject grade boundaries.

-Raw mark grade boundary tables map raw exam marks to grade boundaries.
+Raw mark grade boundary tables show how we assign grades, based on raw exam marks.

 Qualifications that use uniform marks can't be used with these tables (the results slip will show the UMS mark).